6 Sequoia National Park Waterfalls You Can’t-Miss on Your Next Trip

 • Best Time to Visit: Spring to early summer

-Marble Falls is one of the more secluded Sequoia National Park waterfalls, located along a peaceful trail that winds through the lower foothills.
-The trailhead is conveniently located near Potwisha Campground and offers a moderately challenging hike, with some steep sections along the way.
+Marble Falls is one of the quieter waterfalls in Sequoia National Park, set along a calm trail that passes through the lower foothills.
+The trailhead sits close to Potwisha Campground and offers a moderately challenging hike, with a few steep sections along the route.

-As you make your way along the trail, you’ll be treated to stunning views of the Kaweah River and the impressive granite cliffs that tower over the landscape.
+As you walk along the trail, you can enjoy beautiful views of the Kaweah River along with the tall granite cliffs that rise across the landscape.

 Be prepared for rugged terrain and bring plenty of water, especially during warmer months.